Cyber4All/competency-ecosystem-docs/docs/competency-api/graphql.md

 ## Introduction
 The Competency API uses GraphQL to query and retrieve data.
 [GraphQL](graphql.org) is a query language for APIs that gives clients control over what data is asked for.

-To utilize GraphQL in our API, send a GET request to the [GraphQL route](#definition) with a query document attached to the body.
+To utilize GraphQL in our API, send a POST request to the [GraphQL route](#definition) with a query document attached to the body.
 The query document tells the API what data should be returned.
 The data that is returned is read-only, and cannot be used to manipulate data in the server.

 Example query document to retrieve a competency by its id with it's details: